huggingface/blog/pytorch-ddp-accelerate-transformers.md

 Below is an example of our training setup, refactored as a function, with this capability:

-> Note: Here rank is the overall rank of the GPU based on all other devices, meaning they have a rank of `0 -> n`
+> Note: Here rank is the overall rank of the current GPU compared to all the other GPUs available, meaning they have a rank of `0 -> n-1`

 ```python
 from torch.nn.parallel import DistributedDataParallel as DDP